IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/techxchange-migration-process.md

         - Select vm_map_string from pulldown and add the New value and Click on the + icon

+            * Follow guidance on how to build out map string variable by referencing [Step 6 of Upload OVA to VMWare Runbook](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/upload-new-ova-to-vmware.md#6-to-test-your-migration-create-techzone-environment-please-create-your-own-collection-and-follow-the-exact-same-steps).
+            * Follow guidance on how to build out map string for an image by referencing the [Published Services runbook](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwarePublishedServices.md).

         - Select vm_subnet from pulldown and add the New value and Click on the + icon

         - Select vm_router_ip from pulldown and add the New value and Click on the + icon